jeanpierrebroz/jeanpierrebroz/README.md

 ## Hi, I'm JP!
-I'm currently learning more about fullstack web development, as most of my work experience has been with machine learning (modeling and deployment) and backend development.
-When I'm not learning more about ML or debugging APIs (rare), I like to get outside as well as lift.
+I'm a fullstack software development intern at Tyler Technologies and am currently learning more about natural language processing.

 <!--
 **jeanpierrebroz/jeanpierrebroz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.